The peculiar statistical mechanics of Optimal Learning Machines: Abstract

 \section{Abstract}

-I consider an ensemble of optimisation problems over random functions of many variables, part of which describe a sub-system and the rest account for its interaction with the environment.
-The function being optimised is drawn from a stretched exponential distribution, with exponent $\gamma$, independently for each configuration of the whole system.
-A well defined thermodynamic limit is attained as the size of the sub-system and of the environment diverge, with a fixed ratio, recovering the physics of the Random Energy Model (REM).
-This is characterised by a freezing phase transition which is continuous for $\gamma>1$ and discontinuous for $\gamma<1$.
-The region $\gamma>1$ corresponds to learnable energy landscape for which the behaviour of the sub-system becomes more predictable as the size of the environment increases.
-For $\gamma<1$, instead, the energy landscape is ``unlearnable`` and becomes more and more unpredictable as the size of the environment increases.
-Optimal learning machines, which feature an exponential distribution of energy level ($\gamma=1$), sit at the boundary between these two regions and feature a freezing transition independent of the relative size of the environment.
-This is consistent with the expectation that efficient representations should be independent of the addition of further irrelevant details.
+Optimal Learning Machines (OLM) are systems that extract maximally informative representation of the environment they are in contact with, or of the data they are presented.
+It has recently been suggested that these systems are characterised by an exponential distribution of energy levels.
+In order to understand the peculiar properties of OLM within a broader framework, I consider an ensemble of optimisation problems over functions of many variables, part of which describe a sub-system and the rest account for its interaction with a random environment.
+The number of states of the sub-system with a given value of the objective function obeys a stretched exponential distribution, with exponent $\gamma$, and the interaction part is drawn at random from the same distribution, independently for each configuration of the whole system.
+Systems with $\gamma=1$ then correspond to OLM, and we find that they sit at the boundary between two regions with markedly different properties.
+For all $\gamma>0$ the system exhibits a freezing phase transition.
+The transition is discontinuous for $\gamma<1$ and it is continuous for $\gamma>1$.
+The region $\gamma>1$ corresponds to learnable energy landscapes and the behaviour of the sub-system becomes predictable as the size of the environment exceeds a critical threshold.
+For $\gamma<1$, instead, the energy landscape is unlearnable and the behaviour of the system becomes more and more unpredictable as the size of the environment increases.
+Sub-systems with $\gamma=1$ (OLM) feature a behaviour which is independent of the relative size of the environment.
+This is consistent with the expectation that efficient representations should be largely independent of the level of detail of the description of the environment.